 Shrubs

-Showing 1–12 of 18 results
+Showing 1–12 of 17 results

 Showy Milkweed

 Showy milkweed is an essential plant for various life stages of the monarch butterfly.
-It stands 1-3 feet tall and will spread through rhizomes.
-Milkweed produces showy pink flowers and will grow in full sun.
-It can grow in habitats ranging from dry to moist in road-sides, old fields, and meadows.
-These plants will come to you as rhizomes and should be planted horizontally 4-6\” deep in the soil.
+Showy Milkweed is an essential plant for pollinators.
+Once established, it can grow in habitats ranging from dry to moist in road-sides, old fields, and meadows.
+Known for it’s fragrant flowers, this herbaceous perennial spreads through rhizomes in the soil.
+In the Summer, Showy Milkweed produces seed pods where they release their seeds which are dispersed by the winds.
+These plants will come to you as rhizomes and should be planted horizontally 4-6″ deep in the soil.

 Viburnam ellipticum is native to southwest Washington to central California and found primarily on the west side of the cascades.
 It grows 3-9ft tall in a multistemmed bush.
 This plant provides white cluster flowers in May and June and beautiful fall colors.